 - 4. If the source individual is evaluated, the source individual's doctor will need to directly communicate the results to the exposed employee's doctor. - 5.
 Investigate and document the circumstances surrounding the exposure incident. - 6.
-Report the incident to the Facility Services via the Bloodborne Pathogens Exposure Investigation form.
+Report the incident to Facility Services.